 Design thinking involves using insight and imagination to introduce new ideas to improve situations or relationships.
 Intuition complements the process of rational thinking with subconscious thought patterns moving between convergent (focused) and divergent (open) thinking.
-Analytical assessment, testing and evaluation of ideas involves perseverance and reason.
+Analytical assessment, testing, and evaluation of ideas involve perseverance and reason.

 Design is conceived through critical ideation, evaluation, in a series of steps, events or activities.
 Design as a process is often non-linear, complex, and involves simultaneous interaction of multiple levels of information.

 Design typically results in a product or system of products.
-The product of design process can occupy physical space, like an object at a wide range of scales.
-It can be time specific, like a performance or it can be conceptual, like a theory.
+The product of the design process can occupy physical space, like an object at a wide range of scales.
+It can be time-specific, like a performance or it can be conceptual, like a theory.

 IDEO’s DESIGN THINKING for Educators Pdf Download